Towny-Network/Worldshop/README.md

 # Worldshop

-Todo:
+Features to do before release:
 - Build shop GUIs
 - Build core trading functionality
 - Implement ability to use MySQL and SQLite
 - Prevent items from being duped by being sold twice (sell detection)

+Features to add in the future
-- (Maybe) Make nation options like front page nation items
+- Make nation options like front page nation items
 - Some customizable options (inventory texture, thank you messages, etc).
 - Simple database lookup website for staff to use to confirm trades n such
 - A discord bot that does the same as above ^^